Jexiius/Scarf/docs/monitoring-access-policy.md

 ## Access Methods

-Access is granted if **ANY** of the following conditions are met:
+Access is granted if **ANY** of the following conditions are met.
+JWT-based paths require the request to include a valid bearer token (handled by the global `auth` middleware).
+Service-token/IP paths can be used without a JWT.

 ### 1. JWT Admin Flag

 Users with `isAdmin: true` in their JWT payload can access monitoring endpoints.

 **How to grant:**
-- Update the JWT token generation to include `isAdmin: true` for admin users
+- Add the operator's email to `MONITORING_ADMIN_EMAILS` (tokens automatically include `isAdmin: true` when issued to an allowlisted email), or update the JWT token generation to include `isAdmin: true` for admin users via another mechanism.
 - Example payload:
   ```json
   {